ALowien/GreatBay_BoxModel/README.md

 ##### Contains water quality data for the head of tide river stations (05-LMP, 09-EXT, 02-WNC, GRBAP).
 Includes all site metadata, along with sample date, time, water quality data for each station.
 Each row is one water quality solute measured on a given day and site (long data).
 These data files were downloaded via request from the NH Environmental Monitoring Database (DES.EMD@des.nh.gov).
 The only modifications were to make the column names the first row of the spreadsheet and to delete the database query from the bottom of the spreadsheet.
 These files currently are up-to-date through the 2021 and/or 2022 calendar year.

 #### discharge
 ##### The daily mean discharge for the three rivers the drain to Great Bay.
 The csv files contain the site id, date, and mean daily discharge (units: cfs).
 The **text_files** subfolder has the .txt version of the .csv files.
+Tributary discharge data are available from the USGS National Water Information System (https://waterdata.usgs.gov).

 #### precipitation
 ##### The precipitation chemistry and rainfall volumes are located here.
 Hourly precipitation was downloaded from the NCDC U.S. Climate Reference Network for the Durham, NH SSW station.
 Gaps were filled using UNH weather statistics.